Pavel Ignatov - Fotolia

 Most wireless access points come with the ability to enable one of three wireless encryption standards: Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA) or WPA2.
-Explore our chart below to get a basic understanding of the uses and mechanisms of each one, and to find out which is the best choice for your environment.
+Explore the chart below to get a basic understanding of the differences between WPA, WEP and WPA2, as well as the uses and mechanisms of each one of these wireless security protocols, and to find out whether WPA, WEP or WPA2 is the best choice for your environment.

 Looking for a slightly deeper dive on wireless security protocols?
 No need to crack open a textbook -- we've got you covered here, too.

 Developed in the late 1990s as the first encryption algorithm for the 802.11 standard, WEP was designed with one main goal in mind: to prevent hackers from snooping on wireless data as it was transmitted between clients and access points (APs).
 From the start, however, WEP lacked the strength necessary to accomplish this.

 Cybersecurity experts identified several severe flaws in WEP in 2001, eventually leading to industrywide recommendations to phase out the use of WEP in both enterprise and consumer devices.
 After a large-scale cyberattack executed against T.J.
 Maxx in 2009 was traced back to vulnerabilities exposed by WEP, the Payment Card Industry Data Security Standard prohibited retailers and other entities that processed credit card data from using WEP.